andruby/jugglite/README.md

 ## Server Usage

-I use jugglite as rack middleware in development and as a standalone cluster in production behind nginx.
+I use jugglite as rack middleware in development and as a standalone binary behind nginx in production.

 ### Stand-alone binary